A warthog family lives on the grounds.

 Many visitors on safari in Zambia, Botswana and/or South Africa plan an overnight stop at the world-famous Victoria Falls – a UNESCO World Heritage Site and one of the “Seven Natural Wonders of the World.”

 The falls lie on the border between Zambia and Zimbabwe.

-But now that Zimbabwe is opening up to tourism again, safari-goers also have the option of staying on the Zimbabwe side in or around the town of Victoria Falls.
+But now that Zimbabwe is opening up to tourism again, safari-goers also have the option of staying in lodges in Victoria Falls on the Zimbabwe side.

 A new visa makes this easier too.

-You can use all the facilities of the Lodge, like its candlelit Makuwa Kuwa restaurant for dinner (perhaps kudu stew with date salsa or bacon-wrapped crocodile tail?).
+You can use all the facilities of the Victoria Falls Safari Lodge, like its candlelit Makuwa Kuwa restaurant for dinner.
+(Perhaps kudu stew with date salsa or bacon-wrapped crocodile tail?)

 But the Club is more exclusive and you get a more personalized stay.

 For example, you can enjoy complimentary breakfast, afternoon tea and sunset cocktails and canapés on the Club’s viewing deck, where elephants and giraffes can be spied drinking from a nearby water hole.

 And the rooms?

 Well, they’re not really rooms, they’re so much bigger – referred to as suites (which they are).